 Enforcing covenants might seem like a tall order, particularly if you’ve never done it before.
 But, with the right tools and knowledge, ensuring covenants compliance can be a relatively simple process.
 Here, we break down what actions an association can take against violators of covenants, as well as what possible consequences it can face due to improper or a lack of enforcement.

 A lot of people confuse “covenants” in the community with the term “covenant community.”
 However, the covenant community definition is vastly different from what covenants actually are.
-Covenant communities are religious groups, whereas a covenant within a residential community is a rule that homeowners must follow.
+A covenant community is a religious group.
+In contrast, a covenant within a residential community is a regulation or rule that homeowners must obey.

 A homeowners association (HOA) is a private organization that oversees and manages a community within a planned development.
 These associations are typically governed by a group of people, the HOA board of directors, and documents detailing what the HOA can and can’t do.

 One of these governing documents is called the Declaration of Covenants, Conditions, & Restrictions, otherwise known as the CC&Rs.
 So, when a homeowner or HOA manager refers to a covenant, they’re talking about one of the provisions laid out within this document.

 Are covenants legally binding?
 Can HOA covenants be enforced?
 Generally, yes.
 Covenants are legally binding and enforceable, provided they’re properly recorded and reasonable.
 Other terms used are subdivision covenants and neighborhood covenants.